RedSilkSoftware/webtooth-extractor/README.md

 The manual for the WebTooth-Extractor is embedded in the application.
 Just press F1.

 ## Screenshot
 Here a first screenshot of the program.
 More will follow.
-Feedback, testing and pull-requests are very welcome :D
+Feedback, testing and pull-requests are very welcome from :girl: and :boy:.
 ![Screenshot of WebTooth-Extractor](http://i.imgur.com/MstgpLY.png)

 ###Licensing